 Author of

-Governing Bodies: A Memoir, A Confluence, A Watershed (Milkweed Editions, 2025)
+Governing Bodies: A Memoir, a Confluence, a Watershed (Milkweed Editions, 2025)

 Sangamithra Iyer is an environmental planner, engineer and writer.
 She is the recipient of a Whiting Creative Nonfiction Grant, a Café Royal Foundation Literature Grant, and the Diamonstein-Spielvogel Fellowship at the New York Public Library for this book.
 Sangu was an Emerging Writer Fellow at Aspen Summer Words, a finalist for the Siskiyou Prize for New Environmental Literature, and a recipient of a Pushcart Prize.
 She has also received support from the Jerome and Camargo Foundations.
 Sangu served as an editor of Satya magazine and as an associate for the environmental public policy action tank, Brighter Green.
 She is the founder of the Literary Animal Project, a habitat for conversations about how we portray animal lives on the page.
 She has devoted her career to watershed protection, wildlife coexistence, nature-based stormwater solutions and sustainable cities.
 Sangu holds a B.E. in Civil Engineering from The Cooper Union, an M.S. in Geotechnical Engineering from U.C.
 Berkeley, and an MFA in Creative Writing from Hunter College.
 She lives in New York with her husband, Wan, and rescued pit bull, Asta.